xcp-ng/xcp-ng-org/docs/storage/multipathing.md

 # Multipathing

-How to properly setup storage multipathing with Xen Orchestra and XCP-ng.
+How to properly setup new storage multipathing with Xen Orchestra and XCP-ng.

 ## iSCSI